alchemy-solutions/lrbd/README.md

 # lrbd
-Simplifies iSCSI management of Ceph RBD images.
+Simplifies iSCSI/FC management of Ceph RBD images.

 The lrbd utility centrally stores the configuration in Ceph objects and executes the necessary rbd and targetcli commands to apply the stored configuration.